ritikkr/AILearning/README.md

 ### Learning
 https://excalidraw.com/#json=oYxujpWrXxGo-NZ0_aeDO,DoXlRnQ85LtXGSAEENW3Cw

-Vectors is just like a numerical representation of text in numbers.
+Vectors is just like a numerical representation of text in numbers. so that you can apply techniques like similarity search, cosine similarity . similar kind of result can be retried from the vector database.